BiggillyBoyMan/tp/docs/UserGuide.md

 * Edits the application at the specified `INDEX` (as shown in the current list).
 The index is **1-based**.
 * At least one field to edit must be provided.
 * Existing values will be overwritten by the new inputs.
+* `COMPANY_NAME` can contain alphanumeric characters, spaces, and these special characters: `& . - ' ,`
 * Input for `INDUSTRY` and `STATUS` is case-insensitive (e.g., `i/technology` and `s/applied` are accepted).
 * `DEADLINE` must be in the format YYYY-MM-DD (e.g., 2024-12-31)